 1) Atsu-yaki-tamago is thick fried egg traditionally made with eggs, sugar and maybe a little soy sauce.
 This version is heavier in texture, as it is not thinned out with liquid, and it is much easier to roll.

-2) Dashimaki tomago is a thinner fried egg made with the addition of dashi broth.
+2) Dashimaki tamago is a thinner fried egg made with the addition of dashi broth.
 Dashi broth is made from a mixture of fish broth and kelp and is a major ingredient in Japanese cooking.
 The addition of the extra liquid makes the eggs fluffier and lighter and a delightful umami flavor but is much more difficult to roll.

 Rectangular Egg Rolling Pan

 It is not required that you have a Makiyakinabe pan (also known as tamagoyakiki ).
-You can also make your Japanese Egg Roll Tomagoyaki in a regular round omelet pan.
+You can also make your Japanese Egg Roll in a regular round omelet pan.
 The main plus of a rectangle egg rolling pan is that it is easy to cut and form unto perfect little slices.

 If you do decide to purchase a rectangular egg rolling pan, make sure you get a good one.
 Heavy Copper and coated with tin with a wooden lid are the best kind.
 We have one of those cheap Teflon thin rectangular egg pans and the egg sticks and it is difficult to work with.

 Our friends know we do not like things too sweet so we came up with a plan together.
-We added one tablespoon dashi broth, one tablespoon milk or dairy free milk, pinch of sugar, a drizzle of mirin and 3 eggs to our Japanese Egg Roll Tomagoyaki.
-This is the perfect ratio for keeping the umami balance in flavors, keeping the egg light and fluffy and keeping it easy to roll, even for beginners.
+We added one tablespoon dashi broth, one tablespoon milk or dairy free milk, pinch of sugar, a drizzle of mirin and 3 eggs to the recipe.

 - If you like it sweet, you can add up to 3 tablespoons of sugar to the recipe.

-- Feel free to add whatever toppings you like inside the layers. (green onions, crab meat and layers of nori (dried seaweed) all delicious additions.
+- Feel free to add whatever toppings you like inside the layers. (green onions, crab meat and layers of nori (dried seaweed) are all delicious additions.

 - Untraditional as it is, we love the little addition of milk or non-dairy to the egg mixture.
 It thins it out but not as much dashi broth so the end texture is delicate but still easy to roll.